Legal fight erupts over aged care workers - Shepparton News

 The union told AAP several other aged care providers had tried preventing their casual staff from working for multiple employers, but had backed off after the union challenged them.

-Ms Samar said the HWU was happy to work with other major aged care providers and the Victorian government to work out a solution in the best interests of virus measures and employees.
+Ms Asmar said the HWU was happy to work with other major aged care providers and the Victorian government to work out a solution in the best interests of virus measures and employees.

 She said infections in aged care were skyrocketing because of a lack of personal protective equipment.

-"The release of PPE in to our aged care residential homes has been way too slow," Ms Samar said.
+"The release of PPE in to our aged care residential homes has been way too slow," Ms Asmar said.

 "This PPE should have been supplied to aged care facilities weeks ago, not sitting in warehouses.